 Water oven models look a lot like a crockpot, but with the added bonus of facilitating the heating of the water themselves.
 You just add water, set the temperature, and add your food into the mix.

 This is the burning question, and it’s one that is fairly easy to answer.
-Although both cook food slowly, sous vide cookers by virtue of vacuum sealing do a much better job of packing in all of the flavors until the food is done.
+Although both cook food slowly in their own juices, sous vide’s use of vacuum-sealed bags gives the food a richer, more succulent quality.

 Sous vide also tend to cook at a lower temperature, meaning you also don’t risk overcooking as much, ensuring that your meat (if you are indeed cooking with meat) is tender.

-Water Depth: Certain foods need a specific water depth.
-For example, lamb needs at least 6 inches water depth in order to cook well.
+Certain foods need a specific water depth.
+For example, lamb needs at least 6 inches of water depth in order to cook well.

-Temperature Range: As with any oven, certain foods will need higher or indeed lower temperatures than other.
+As with any oven, certain foods will need higher or indeed lower temperatures than others.
 Try to find out the temperature range of the food you want to cook will be.